-- 8.1 This report has been submitted in parallel to both Scrutiny and Cabinet.
-Recommendations are contained in Section 23 of the report and repeated in the Executive Summary at the front of the document. - 8.2 Scrutiny is asked to consider the Feasibility Report and make recommendations to Cabinet as appropriate. - 8.3 Cabinet is asked to approve the recommendations below as set out in Section 23 of the Feasibility Report and to recommend to Council as appropriate. - 8.3.1 Recommendation 1 (includes agreement of a-g below): Broadland and South Norfolk Councils to agree the proposals set out in the feasibility report for collaborative working, forming One Joint Officer Team across the two autonomous Councils.
-The required interdependent elements to deliver this are set out below: - a. the routemap for delivery of the collaborative working.
-(Sections 9 to 19) - b. the deletion of both councils' current Chief Executive roles and that a new post of Joint Managing Director (Head of Paid Service) be created.
+- 1. Agrees the proposals set out in the feasibility report for collaborative working, forming One Joint Officer Team across the two autonomous Councils.
+The required interdependent elements to deliver this are set out below: - (a) the routemap for delivery of the collaborative working.
+(Sections 9 to 19) - (b) the deletion of both councils' current Chief Executive roles and that a new post of Joint Managing Director (Head of Paid Service) be created.
 Details of the proposed appointment to this post will be provided to the Councils in line with the timeline outlined in this report.
-(Sections 10.4 to 10.8) - c. subsequent to the appointment of a Joint Managing Director, the establishment of a joint senior management team and one joint officer team across the two autonomous councils.
-(Sections 10.10 to 10.12) - d. that the current joint management arrangements in planning continue in line with the existing 12 months interim arrangements until January 2019 and that work commences on the development of a joint planning team in accordance with the timeline as set out in the report.
-(Section 10.13)

-- e. the establishment of a growth delivery team to accelerate and promote quality development in the delivery of the districts' strategic sites as set out in Appendix 4 and delegate authority to the Chief Executives in consultation with the Leaders, to establish the most appropriate operational approach and resource to establish the growth delivery team within an agreed budget. - f. the budget for the one joint officer team transition costs, and the other identified implementation costs.
-(Sections 20.33 to 20.37) - g. the provisional costs/savings split as set out in section 20 of this report and its accompanying principles and that responsibility to refine this cost/savings split be delegated to the S151 officers of both Councils, in consultation with the Leaders of each Council, as part of the development of budgets for 2019/20.
+(Sections 10.4 to 10.8) - (c) subsequent to the appointment of a Joint Managing Director, the establishment of a joint senior management team and one joint officer team across the two autonomous councils.
+(Sections 10.10 to 10.12) - (d) that the current joint management arrangements in planning continue in line with the existing 12 months interim arrangements until January 2019 and that work commences on the development of a joint planning team in accordance with the timeline as set out in the report.
+(Section 10.13) - (e) the establishment of a growth delivery team to accelerate and promote quality development in the delivery of the districts' strategic sites as set out in Appendix 4, and that a report be brought to the September meeting of the Cabinet, detailing the most appropriate operational approach and resource to establish the growth delivery team within an agreed budget. - (f) the budget for the one joint officer team transition costs, and the other identified implementation costs.
+(Sections 20.33 to 20.37) - (g) the provisional costs/savings split as set out in section 20 of this report and its accompanying principles and that responsibility to refine this cost/savings split be delegated to the S151 officers of both Councils, in consultation with the Leaders of each Council, as part of the development of budgets for 2019/20.
 The final decision by Members on the cost/saving split between the two councils will be made as part of the budget setting process for 2019/20.
-(Sections 20.16 to 20.25). - 8.3.2.
-Recommendation 2 (South Norfolk Council approve, Broadland District Council note): South Norfolk Council approve the ceasing of employment of the Chief Executive with the delegation of the exit arrangements, including the effective date and terms to the South Norfolk Section 151 Officer and the lead HR Business Partner, the details of which will be shared with the South Norfolk Leader and the Deputy Leader.
+(Sections 20.16 to 20.25); - 2.
+Approves the ceasing of employment of the Chief Executive with the delegation of the exit arrangements, including the effective date and terms, to the South Norfolk Section 151 Officer and the lead HR Business Partner, the details of which will be shared with the South Norfolk Leader and the Deputy Leader.
 This is in line with South Norfolk Council's Constitution and the Local Authorities (Standing Orders) (England) Regulations 2001.
 This decision is subject to a five-day objection period.
-(Sections 10.4 to 10.9).
+(Sections 10.4 to 10.9)